AndreaMarras89/e_page_assignment/readme.md

 }

-- Endpoint 4 - Rimozione quantità specifica di un prodotto dal carrello di uno specifico utente.
+## Endpoint 4 - Removing a specific quantity of a product from a specific user's cart.
 Route: "/product_removal_quantity"
 Input: {"user_id" : "ad5ce927-4a17-4b74-9693-53a2b74f177c", "product_id" : "9e94e4ac-4a33-4945-b4aa-cd10f84e6351", "quantity" : "2"}
 Output: